allenai/aristo-mini/README.md

 Once started (see above) you can go to [http://localhost:8000/solver-info](http://localhost:8000/solver-info) to confirm that it is running.

-To answer a question you can POSTing to `/answer`.
+To answer a question you can POST to `/answer`.
 To try it on the command line:

 1. Make a JSON file with the question, structured like this:
    ```json